- Home

 Adapting to life with a stoma

-Some types of surgery for bowel or bladder cancer create a stoma – an opening in the abdomen that allows faeces or urine to flow through and be collected in a small plastic bag.
-Often a stoma is needed for only a short time, but in other cases it is permanent.
+Some types of surgery for bowel, anal or bladder cancer create a stoma – an opening in the abdomen that allows faeces (poo) or urine (pee or wee) to flow through and be collected in a small plastic bag.
+Sometimes a stoma is needed for only a short time, but in other cases it is permanent.

 Having a stoma can affect your confidence and self-image, though a stoma often causes more embarrassment and distress to the person with a stoma than their partner.
 Getting used to looking after the stoma will help you feel more confident.
 Sexual activity for people with a stoma may need a little more planning but can still be satisfying and fulfilling.